Mu Python template

 Logs are written to the /logs directory in the docker container.

-, which is the logger instance used by the template.
+Note that the helpers module also exposes logger, which is the logger instance used by the template.
 The methods provided by this instance can be used for more fine-grained logging.

 generate_uuid()